stackbit-projects/flume-test-00168/content/pages/blog/interior-designer.md

   including the exterior, of a room or building”.
 excerpt: >-
-  Interior design is “the art or process of designing the interior, often including the exterior, of a room or building”.
+  Interior design is “the art or process of designing the interior, often including the exterior,,qdhgl of a room or building”.
 An interior designer is someone who coordinates and manages such projects.
 date: '2020-09-26'
 thumb_image: images/post-2-thumb.jpg